AlgoMaster Logo

 Intuition

 The simplest strategy is to pick any word from the candidate list, guess it, and use the Master's feedback to eliminate impossible candidates.
-We don't need a clever selection strategy to get started.
-Even picking the first word in the list works.
+No selection logic is needed to get started; picking the first word in the list works.

-Here is why filtering works.
-Suppose we guess word W and the Master returns k.
-That means the secret has exactly k characters matching W in the same positions.
-Now look at every other word in our list.
-If a word has, say, 2 positional matches with W but the Master said 3, that word can't be the secret.
-We toss it.
-The secret, on the other hand, always survives this filter because it genuinely has k matches with W.
+Filtering works because the match count is symmetric and exact.
+If we guess word W and the Master returns k, the secret has exactly k characters matching W in the same positions.
+A word with 2 positional matches against W cannot be the secret when the Master reported 3, so we drop it.
+The secret always survives this filter because it has exactly k matches with W by definition.

 After filtering, we repeat with the smaller candidate list.
-Each round, we guess one word and remove it plus all incompatible words.
-Eventually, only the secret remains.
+Each round guesses one word and removes it along with every incompatible word, until only the secret remains.

 Algorithm